Ladies, it’s time to embrace your natural, curly hair

 Curly hair could also get women into a different kind of tangle that isn't helped by the stereotypes we have.

-"As a child, I was told that I must be a naughty girl because I had messy, curly hair," said big-curl girl and radio personality Denise Tan, who handles Lunchtime Jukebox on Gold 905.
+"As a child, I was told that I must be a naughty girl because I had messy, curly hair," said big-curl girl and radio personality Denise Tan, who hosts Lunchtime Jukebox on Gold 905.

 "Once, I was pulled aside by a teacher and reprimanded because she thought I had permed my hair," said Tan of her primary school experience.